zack-bitcoin/amoveo/docs/design/programmable_probabilistic_payments.md

 ```
 If N*P<1, then you don't have to wait any confirmations, and you can maintain 2.2 level security.

-instead of N*P<1, it would be more accurate to say: "The amount of veo in your PP-account is greater than the sum of the value of things available for sale during a 2-block period in exchange for PP, where they allow 0th confirmation payments, and there is no possibility for recourse if the PP fails."
+instead of N*P<1, it would be more accurate to say: "The amount of veo in your PP-account is greater than the sum of the value of things available for sale during a 2-block period in exchange for PP, where they allow 0th confirmation payments."

 The Lightning Network